-- 1) Select the Grade Change Request from the Faculty tab under faculty self-service. - 2) The form will be routed electronically to your dean for approval. - 3) If approved, the completed petition will be routed electronically to A&R for processing.
+- 1) Select the Grade Change Request from Faculty Forms under Tools. - 2) The form will be routed electronically to your dean for approval. - 3) If approved, the completed petition will be routed electronically to A&R for processing.

 How does a student add a course with an add code?